Understanding ACH Transfers: What You Need to Know | E-Complish Blog city

 Step 3: Set Transaction Parameters

 Setting transaction parameters allows you to establish and customize each transaction according to your needs.
-For instance, businesses can set transaction limits to ensure that payments stay within a designated amount, enforce an approval process to track ACH payments, and establish scheduling options to define when payments should go through.
+For instance, businesses can set transaction limits to ensure that payments stay within a designated amount, enforce an approval process to track ACH payments and establish scheduling options to define when payments should go through.

 Every business is different, so having the flexibility to set transaction parameters according to their specific requirements gives organizations the control they need to execute successful payments through E-Complish.